u, ub, uu (Unassemble)

 Specifies the memory range that contains the instructions to disassemble.
 For more information about the syntax, see Address and Address Range Syntax.
 If you use the b flag, you must specify Range by using the "Address LLength" syntax, not the "Address1 Address2" syntax.

 Specifies the beginning of the memory range to disassemble.
-Eight instructions (on an x86-based processor) or nine instructions (on an Itanium-based processor) are unassembled.
+Eight instructions on an x86-based processor are unassembled.
 For more information about the syntax, see Address and Address Range Syntax.

 Determines the memory range to disassemble by counting backward.
 If ub Address is used, the disassembled range will be the eight or nine byte range ending with Address.
 If a range is specified using the syntax ub Address LLength, the disassembled range will be the range of the specified length ending at Address.